 3. Have Your Finances in Order Ahead of Time

-While both involve a lender taking a peek at your financial information, such as income, credit history, debts, and assets, a preapproval involves a more in-depth application and verification process, and thus carries more weight than prequalification.
+While both involve a lender taking a peek at your financial information, such as income, credit history, debts, and assets, preapproval involves an in-depth application and verification process, and thus carries more weight than prequalification.

 TL;DR: Having a preapproval letter is a great way to send your offer to the front of the pile.

-If you’re already a homeowner looking for an upgrade (or lateral move), selling your old home ahead of time could be a mark in your favor from the seller’s perspective: It means you’re “chain free,” and won’t have to wait until your home is sold to go through with the buying process.
-(If you’re a first-time buyer, you’re ahead of the game in this respect!)
+Also, if you’re a homeowner looking for an upgrade (or lateral move), selling your old home ahead of time could be a mark in your favor from the seller’s perspective: It means you won’t have to wait until your home is sold to go forward with the buying process.

-Of course, this chain-free approach requires careful timing and possibly setting up a temporary living space.
-So while it’s not feasible for everyone, it is an option to keep in mind if you’re hoping to increase your odds of success in a very competitive market.
+This “chain-free” approach requires careful timing and possibly setting up a temporary living space.
+So while it’s not feasible for everyone, it is an option to keep in mind if you’re hoping to increase your odds of success in a competitive market.

-While you may be able to get as much as 10% off the list price, depending on the local housing economy, you could knock yourself out of the running if you lowball too hard.
-And in some hot housing markets, you may even end up bidding more than the list price on a house (if you’re committed enough to do so, that is).
+While you may be able to get as much as 10% off the list price, depending on the local housing temperature, you could knock yourself out of the running if you lowball too hard.

 On the other hand, you don’t want to shortchange yourself by failing to negotiate at all.
-Starting from the first time you walk through the home, don’t reveal all your cards by appearing overeager, even if you’re totally in love with the place.
+So, starting from the first time you walk through the home, it’s a good idea not to show all your cards by appearing overeager, even if you’re totally in love with the place.

 If you come across as desperate for the house, sellers may feel they can expect a higher offer from you.

-Don’t be afraid to point out the drawbacks that give you pause, and be sure you actually give yourself time to shop around before you get serious about putting money on the table.
-After all, we are talking about probably hundreds of thousands of dollars.
+Don’t be afraid to point out the drawbacks that give you pause, and be sure you give yourself time to shop around before you get serious about putting money on the table.

-Rather than making an off-the-cuff verbal offer on the home price, many experts recommend putting your offer in writing, and adding as much detail as possible.
-That way you avoid any unnecessary disagreements on what was actually said, and you also have the opportunity to make your offer complete, concise, and clear.
+Rather than make a verbal offer on a home, many experts recommend putting your offer in writing and adding as much detail as possible.
+That way you avoid any disagreements on what was said and can negotiate on factors beyond price.

-You might also consider adding a personalized cover letter to your offer, which might sound cheesy—but selling a home can be just as emotionally fraught as buying one.
-Adding personal touches about why you love the house or how you imagine your family growing with the property can help your offer stand out from others, even if you aren’t the highest bidder.
+You might also consider adding a personalized letter to your offer, which might sound cheesy, but selling a home can be just as emotionally fraught as buying one.
+Describing why you love the house or how you imagine your family growing with the property can help your offer stand out from others, even if you aren’t the highest bidder.

 7. Include an Expiration Date

-Although you’ll generally hear back on (realistic) offers within a few business days, sellers aren’t legally obligated to respond to your offer at all—and whether or not you win the bid, it’s nice to know where you stand.
+Although you’ll generally hear back on (realistic) offers within a few business days, sellers aren’t legally obligated to respond to your offer at all.

 Negotiation goes on in love and war, in a salary decision, with parents and toddlers, and in real estate.
-When negotiating home prices, it’s best to play your cards close to the chest, limit lowballing, introduce a prequalification letter, and put an offer in writing with a deadline.
+If you’re a buyer, the more you know about negotiating home prices, the better.

-As important as it is to shop around for the right home — and negotiate it to the right price — it’s also important to find the right mortgage.
+As important as it is to shop around for the right home — and negotiate for the right price — it’s also important to find the right mortgage.

 SoFi Loan Products